dincaslan/SelfRefreshing-Training/BioinfoGeneral/SequenceHomology/UTRSequenceHomology.md

 If you ever used [NCBI-BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), you might be familiar with "Sequence similarity (homology)" search.

 The mRNA has coding (translated) and non-coding (untranslated) regions.
 I simplify them in 3 main categories below: 5' UTR, CDS and 3' UTR.
 Each has its unique role in post-transcription and gene regulation.
-Although the emphasis is on the coding region in most cases, and it is not always a good idea to think these separately these regions for the gene regulation, it might be important to have an idea in certain cases where you do UTR focused research.
+Although the emphasis is on the coding region in most cases, and it is not always a good idea to think these regions separately, it might be important to have an idea in certain cases where you do UTR focused research.

    ==5'UTR ====*======CDS=====================*=3'UTR ===========